-By 1850, one branch of the Fields family remained in Middle Tennessee.
-Later, one branch resided in Missouri in 1860 and then Arkansas.
-By 1870 two branchs of the Fields family were in Texas (Anderson County, Jack County, Navarro County).
+By 1850, one branch - William Henry Harrison Fields - of the Fields family remained in Middle Tennessee.
+Later, the branch - Abraham Fields - resided in Missouri in 1860 and then Arkansas and then Texas.
+By 1870 several related families of the Fields family were in Texas (Anderson County, Jack County, Navarro County).

 T he name at the left will lead to the groupsheet.